 Substrate volume and size, particularly for spawning, have been maintained in the Reach 1 monitoring area.
 Results were variable, but current data suggest that although flow releases have resulted in mobilization of gravel (reject first part of H3), the river has been able to recover from periods of scour (i.e., periods of net scour and increased substrate size associated with high flows were followed by net deposition and decreased substrate size).
 Considering that the Seton Dam is a barrier to recruitment of sediment in the Seton River, a self-sustaining supply of suitable spawning gravel is likely limited.
-Limited evidence (three years of random sub-samples throughout the mainstem) has indicated that while the mean substrate size in Reach 1 was stable, it has increased Reach 2 and Reach 3 over time.
+Limited evidence (four years of random sub-samples throughout the mainstem) has indicated that the mean substrate size in all reaches has varied over time with observed increase in Reach 1 and both increase and decrease in Reaches 2 and 3 (all of which may be an artifact of the random transect selection from year to year rather than river-wide trends).
 Continued monitoring is required for reliable hypothesis testing; data do not clearly support or refute H3.
 We recommend conducting riverbed elevation surveys and pebble counts annually (regardless if the year is considered MOD).